 You’ll also need to select a user role for new registrants.

-💡 Pro tip: You can use the Members plugin to manage user capabilities and create new, custom user roles.
-The Members plugin is an ideal plugin for WordPress user management.
+💡 Pro tip: You can use the free Members plugin to manage user capabilities and create new, custom user roles.

 Now that you have your student registration form set up, you can start building your student database using GravityView.
 GravityView’s Table layout will allow you to create a powerful database for WordPress user management.